 The Board reviewed each separate fee structure and the AUM of the Fund to examine the effect on the Fund to potential and existing investors should it increase or decrease in value.

-The Investment Manager's fee and the ACD's periodic charge are on a fixed percentage charge meaning there are no opportunities for savings going forward should the Fund grow in size.
+The Investment Manager's fee is a fixed percentage charge meaning there are no opportunities for savings going forward should the Fund grow in size.